boxyhq/website/docs/jackson/deploy/npm-library.md

 ### Handle SAML Response

 Add a method to handle the SAML Response from IdP.
+If `redirect_url` is empty and `app_select_form` is set, then we have hit the case where the IdP-initiated flow has multiple matches for the same IdP.
+User can select an app and the flow is resumed with the `idp_hint` containing the user selection.

 :::info
 SAML Response - IdP issues an HTTP POST request to SP's Assertion Consumer Service (ACS URL) with 2 fields `SAMLResponse` and `RelayState`.